minakamoto/pcshscr2023/docs/1st.md

     - A straightforward description of a React component is a reusable UI element.
     - The concept of components is a common concept in other modern UI frameworks and libraries such as Vue.js, Svelte, Angular, and so on.

-#### 2. Open your browser and go to http://localhost:5173 to see the application.
-Click the "Get Random Pokémon" button to fetch a random Pokémon from the PokeAPI and display its name and image.
+#### 2. Open your browser and go to <http://localhost:5173> to see the application.
+Click the "Get Random Pokémon" button to fetch a random Pokémon from the PokeAPI and display its name and image

 If you have stopped the app, you can run the following command.
 Make sure the current directory is directly under the React project you created.